Myeloblast: Structure

 Myeloblasts reside extravascularly in the bone marrow.
 Hematopoiesis takes place in the extravascular cavities between the sinuses of the marrow.
 The wall of the sinuses is composed of two different types of cells, endothelial cells and adventitial reticular cells.
 The hemopoietic cells are aligned in cords or wedges between these sinuses, with myeloblasts and other granular progenitors concentrated in the subcortical regions of these hemopoietic cords.

 Myeloblasts are rather small cells with a diameter between 14 and 18μm.
 The major part is occupied by a large oval nucleus composed of very fine nonaggregated chromatin and possessing 3 or more nucleoli.
 The cytoplasm has a basophilic character and is devoid of granules, which is a major difference from the myeloblast's successor, the promyelocyte.
-The nucleolus is the site of assembly of ribosomal proteins, which are located in various particles dispersed over the cytoplasm.
+The nucleolus is the site of assembly of ribosomal proteins, which are located in various particles dispersed throughout the cytoplasm.
 Mitochondria are present but have a rather small size.

 The main features that distinguish a myeloblast from a lymphoblast upon microscopic examination are the presence of cytoplasmic granules, the lesser degree of condensation in the nuclear chromatin, and the increased prominence of the nucleoli.